Sofiane Pamart: Musical style and reception

-Criticisms

-His pianistic style as well as his compositions received negative reviews for their lack of ambition and their false virtuosity.
-Thus, the French jazz pianist Étienne Guéreau described Pamart as "Chopin Wish version, easy version" or even "Richard Clayderman in bad boy mode".
-The musicologist Alain Duault "does not consider him in any way a classical pianist".
-He added, "it's objective is not to add something to the classical repertoire, but to forge a link with variety."
+His pianistic style as well as his compositions have their critics.
+The French jazz pianist Étienne Guéreau described Pamart as "Chopin Wish version, easy version" or even "Richard Clayderman in bad boy mode".
+The musicologist Alain Duault is reported to have said "I don't consider him a classical pianist at all.
+His goal isn’t to bring something new to the classical repertoire, but to forge a link with popular music,", even going so far as to compare him to André Rieux or Richard Clayderman, soloists acclaimed by the general public.
+“I’m still amazed by their ability to fill stadiums."